sybrew/the-seo-framework/readme.txt

 			* We reduced CPU overhead during the load time of an administrative screen, by removing jQuery's heavy function loader dependency, and using native JS instead.
 			* We optimized the Block editor's loading time by removing superfluous REST requests that'd fetch terms for components that didn't support the caller's intention.
 			* The (social/logo) image preview icon no longer animates on-load.
-		* **Up to 12% faster server response times on the admin-area, and 25% faster on the front-end:**
+		* **Up to 13% faster server response times on the admin-area, and 26% faster on the front-end:**
 			* We mitigated autorectifying query-checks by preemptively forwarding more specific queries to each method in the plugin, removing needless processing overhead--especially for the sitemap and administrative areas.
 			* We optimized some sanitization callbacks, improving performance by about 4 to 5% per post rendered, without affecting the output.
 			* We improved plugin loading time by removing a (another) redundant class from the default loading stack.
-			* We also scrutinized the code (again), where we found a few minor points of improvement left after the overhault of v4.0.
+			* We also scrutinized the code (again), where we found a few minor points for improvement left after the overhault of v4.0.
 				* We couldn't find a reasonable way to make TSF any faster without sacrificing security or removing features.
-So, this is as fast as we can get... for now.
+So, this is as fast as we can make it... for now.
 * **Changed:**
 	* **Post type and taxonomy support:**
 		* The General Settings' "Post Types" tabs has been renamed to "Exclusions".